ahhh/Cybersecurity-Tradecraft/Chapter3/README.md

 These are some of the images in this chapter to help understand memory operations

-The following image demonstrates the extra steps the defense must take and the ephemeral attributes added to offensive oppations when tools are executed in memory <br />
+This image demonstrates the extra steps the defense must take when offensive oppations are executed in memory <br />
 ![disk vs memoery tradeoff](https://raw.githubusercontent.com/ahhh/Cybersecurity-Tradecraft/main/Chapter3/diskvsmemory.PNG)